 - Drain the artichokes and squeeze them dry.

 - Pour artichokes, roasted garlic cloves, cream cheese, mayonnaise, and Parmesan cheese into the bowl of a food processor.
-Pulse until mixture is well combined.
+Pulse until the mixture is well combined.

 - Spoon into a 9" x 13" baking pan.